Jean Porter: Personal life

-Two years after he directed her as a loan replacement to RKO for Shirley Temple in Till the End of Time, aged 25, she married film director and writer Edward Dmytryk on May 12, 1948, in Ellicott City, Maryland.
+Two years after writer-director Edward Dmytryk directed Porter as a replacement for Shirley Temple in Till the End of Time, she married Dmytryk on May 12, 1948, in Ellicott City, Maryland.
 It was his second marriage, her first.

-As Dmytryk was looking at a jail sentence for a contempt of Congress charge, fired from RKO and barred from working in the U.S., the couple moved to England, where she gave birth to the first of their three children.
-After they were forced to return to the U.S. in 1950 due to his expiring passport, Dmytryk was imprisoned for 6 months on the contempt charge.
-Porter now found herself in extreme difficulties as she had no career and no money to support her family.
-Dick Powell came to her aid by securing her a role in Cry Danger.
+During the McCarthy-era hearings, Dmytryk was facing a jail sentence for a contempt of Congress charge, fired from RKO, and barred from working in the United States.
+The couple moved to England, where she gave birth to the first of their three children.
+After they were forced to return to the U.S. in 1950 due to his expiring passport, Dmytryk was imprisoned for six months on the contempt charge.
+Porter now found herself in extreme difficulties, as she had no career and no money to support her family.
+She shouldered the financial responsibility, signing with producer Robert L. Lippert and taking a nominal salary for two low-budget feature films, G.I.
+Jane and Kentucky Jubilee.
+Dick Powell came to her aid that same year, by securing her a role in Cry Danger.

-Porter was the author of the unpublished book The Cost of Living, about her life with Dmytryk.
+Porter appeared regularly on television in series such as The Red Skelton Show and The Abbott and Costello Show.
+She would again be directed by Dmytryk in 1955's The Left Hand of God, before she retired from acting in 1961.
+Her final TV roles were on Sea Hunt, and 77 Sunset Strip.
+She was the author of the unpublished book The Cost of Living, about her life with Dmytryk.
 She also wrote Chicago Jazz and Then Some, about jazz pianist Jess Stacy, and with her husband, On Screen Acting.

 Death

-Porter died of natural causes in Canoga Park, California, on January 13, 2018, aged 95.
+Porter's health began failing while in her eighties, and she died of natural causes in Canoga Park, California, on January 13, 2018, aged 95.
 She was survived by two daughters and a stepson.